nexusformat/definitions/manual/source/examples/index.rst

 ##################################

 Each example in this section demonstrates writing and reading NeXus compliant files in various languages with different libraries.
-Currently all examples are using the HDF5 file format.
-Other container formats like the legacy format HDF4 or XML can also be used to store NeXus compliant data.
+Most examples are using the HDF5 file format.
+Note however that other container formats like the legacy format HDF4 or XML can also be used to store NeXus compliant data.

 Please be aware that not all examples are up to date with the latest format recommendations.